New York City

 Just a five-minute walk to campus and close to our 55 John Street and 33 Beekman residences, this building is a fantastic addition to our 2,200 student campus in the heart of downtown.

 Westchester Residence Halls

 Pace offers five residence halls on our Westchester Campus, from classic residence halls to suite style living to townhouses.
 We work hard to make living at our Westchester Campus as safe and comfortable as possible, while being engaging and fun.
 Our residential program is designed to create a supportive environment for students to live and learn.

 Centrally located in the heart of campus, Alumni Hall is a four-story residence hall that houses 527 students in semi-suites.

 Pace’s newest residence, Elm Hall, is a modern, sustainable, and dynamic living and learning community.

-Martin Hall houses 200 first-year and upper level students who enjoy a close community of friends.
+Martin Hall houses 200 upper level students who enjoy a close community of friends.
 Martin Hall residential students are housed in single, double, and triple rooms.
 Martin Hall is also home to the student-run, late-night cafe, The Pace Perk.

 North Hall houses 200 upper-level students who enjoy a close community of friends.
 Similar in design to Martin, North Hall also offers single, double, and triple rooms.
 Fun Fact: Back in the '70s and '80s, when the New York Giants used Pace's facilities for training camp, players would stay in North Hall.